-Tip-path plane command is direct control of the tip-path plane tilt.
-This control mode requires calculation of rotor cyclic pitch angles from the flapping.
-The control variables are longitudinal tilt β_c (positive forward) and lateral tilt β_s (positive toward retreating side).
-Alternatively, the cyclic control can be specified in terms of hub moment or lift offset, if the blade flap frequency is greater than 1/rev.
+Tip-path plane command is characterized by direct control of the rotor thrust magnitude and the tip-path plane tilt.
+Cyclic tilt of the tip-path plane, hence tilt of the thrust vector, consists of longitudinal tilt $\beta_c$ (positive forward) and lateral tilt $\beta_s$ (positive toward retreating side).
+Alternatively, the cyclic control can be specified in terms of hub moment or lift offset, if the blade flap frequency is greater than 1/rev. This control mode requires calculation of rotor collective and cyclic pitch angles from the thrust magnitude and flapping.

-No-feathering plane command is control of rotor cyclic pitch angles, usually producing tilt of the thrust vector.
-This control mode requires calculation of rotor tip-path plane tilt from the cyclic control, including the influence of inflow.
-The control variables are longitudinal cyclic pitch angle θ_s (positive aft) and lateral cyclic pitch angle θ_c (positive toward retreating side).
+No-feathering plane command is characterized by control of rotor cyclic pitch angles, and direct control of the rotor thrust magnitude.
+Cyclic tilt of the no-feathering plane, usually producing tilt of the thrust vector, consists of longitudinal cyclic pitch angle $\theta_s$ (positive aft) and lateral cyclic pitch angle $\theta_c$ (positive toward retreating side).
+This control mode requires calculation of rotor collective pitch angle and tip-path plane tilt from the thrust magnitude and cyclic control, including the influence of inflow.